 The Woobie: Erik gets this treatment in some versions, while in others he causes at least as much grief as he gets.

-The 25th anniversary concert got a bit of this from the fanbase, as well — some were skeptical since the Phantom and Christine would be played by the stars of Love Never Dies (though, to be fair, they had previously played those roles in the original show as well); and since Raoul, Piangi, and Meg were played by actors who had no prior connection with Phantom.
+The 25th anniversary concert got a bit of this from the fanbase, as well — some were skeptical since the Phantom and Christine would be played by the stars of Love Never Dies (though, to be fair, they had previously played those roles in the original show as well); and since Raoul, Piangi, and Meg were played by actors who had no prior connection with Phantom while several popular alumni of the show were cast in minor background and chorus roles.
 Once the event actually took place, though, the casting was generally pretty well-received.

 The movie.
 To a lesser extent, the musical itself.